Clean Energy Job Board

-Minnesota GreenCorps AmeriCorps Member
+Minnesota GreenCorps Americorps Member

-Minnesota GreenCorps is a statewide AmeriCorps program coordinated by the Minnesota Pollution Control Agency, with a mission to preserve and protect Minnesota's environment and strengthen communities.
-MN GreenCorps members serve full-time for 11 months at environmental nonprofits, government agencies, or educational institutions throughout the state.
+Minnesota GreenCorps is a statewide AmeriCorps program coordinated by the Minnesota Pollution Control Agency (MPCA), with a mission to preserve and protect Minnesota's environment and strengthen communities.
+MN GreenCorps members serve full-time at nonprofit organizations, government agencies, or educational institutions throughout the state.
 Members address critical environmental issues while gaining green job skills and networking with environmental professionals.
-Members serve on projects in one of the four environmental areas: • Air Pollutant Reduction (energy conservation, green transportation) • Community Readiness and Outreach (public engagement, education, volunteer mobilization) • Green Infrastructure Improvements (stormwater management, urban forestry) • Waste Reduction, Recycling, and Organics Management (food waste prevention, recycling, composting)
+The Minnesota GreenCorps program anticipates engaging 48 members in the 11-month service term.

-Full-time, Monday-Friday, 8:00 am - 4:30 pm typical.
+Schedule: Full-time, Monday-Friday, 8:00 am - 4:30 pm typical.
 Occasional evenings/weekends may be required for some positions.

 - Must be a minimum of 18 years or older.

-- Ability to build and maintain relationships and lead and motivate others.
+- Ability to build and maintain relationships.

 - Ability to work well independently and on diverse teams.

 - Ability to take initiative and effectively manage projects.